List of lost television broadcasts in the United Kingdom: Sara and Hoppity

 Out of 52 episodes produced for the 1962-1963 series, 1 official episode exists in its entirety, as does the unaired pilot.

 Saturday Variety

 Although there are no episodes missing, one episode is only available on 16mm black-and-white film, having been recorded on 2" colour videotape.
+As the film print have Chroma dots visible, it will be possible in the future for the film to undergo Colour recovery.